jarviscanada/jarvis_data_eng_AdhamElatris/linux_sql/sql/README.md

     name
     from
     cd.facilities;
+### Documentation:
+This SQL query retrieves the surname from the cd.members table and the name from the cd.facilities table.
+The UNION operator combines the results of the two SELECT statements into a single result set, removing any duplicate values.

-### -- Question 12:   Retrieve the start times of members' bookings
+## -- Question 12:   Retrieve the start times of members' bookings
     SELECT
     starttime
     FROM